jbt-it/neomdb/CONTRIBUTING.md

     * Chrome: Type `chrome://flags/#allow-insecure-localhost`into search bar and enable "Allow invalid certificates for resources loaded from localhost."

     * Firefox:
+      1. You have to start the backend server so Firefox can fetch the certificate from localhost
+        1. Navigate to `/server`
+        2. Run `npm i && npm start`
-      1. Navigate to `Preferences > Privacy & Security > Certificates`
+      2. Navigate to `Preferences > Privacy & Security > Certificates`
-      2. Click `View Certificates`
+      3. Click `View Certificates`
+      4. Navigate to `Servers`
-      3. Click `Add Exception`
+      4. Click `Add Exception`
-      4. Type `https://localhost:3030` into the form
+      5. Type `https://localhost:3030` into the form and click `Get Certificate`
-      5. Add Exception
+      6. Add Exception

 Development database can be found in the nextcloud, use MySQL and phpmyadmin within docker to continue development